BAP Pacocha: Sinking and rescue operation

 At 18:50 in the evening of 26 August 1988, Pacocha was transiting on the surface with the forward torpedo room and bridge hatches as well as the main induction valve open.
 Forty-nine men were aboard, including the squadron commander, to conduct an operational readiness inspection.
 About half an hour after sunset, ten minutes from Pacochas expected arrival at the port of Callao, the 412-ton Japanese fishing trawler Kiowa Maru (also spelled Kyowa Maru and Hyowa Maru) rammed her in the aft port quarter.
 Kiowa Maru was equipped with an ice-breaker bow, with a sub-surface protrusion designed to penetrate and break apart what it struck.
 Pacocha sank quickly.

-Four men died immediately in the collision and sinking: her commanding officer, Capitán de Fragata (Ship Captain) Daniel Nieva Rodríguez, died securing the bridge access hatch; Teniente Segundo (Second Lieutenant) Luis Roca Sara and two enlisted men were trapped in flooded compartments and drowned.
+Four men died immediately in the collision and sinking: her commanding officer, Capitán de Fragata (Captain) Daniel Nieva Rodríguez, died securing the bridge access hatch; Teniente Segundo (Second Lieutenant) Luis Roca Sara and two enlisted men were trapped in flooded compartments and drowned.
 Twenty-three of her crew succeeded in abandoning ship.

-In the sinking submarine, Teniente (First Lieutenant) Roger Cotrina Alvarado secured the watertight forward torpedo room door and attempted to pressurize the compartment.
+In the sinking submarine, Teniente Primero (First Lieutenant) Roger Cotrina Alvarado secured the watertight forward torpedo room door and attempted to pressurize the compartment.
 He then tried to secure the forward torpedo room hatch.
 Instead, however, he had to force the hatch open to free a sailor whose leg was caught in the hatch due to the 40-degree up angle the Pacocha assumed before sinking.
 As the Pacocha began to capsize water rushed into the compartment, washing Lieutenant Cotrina down the ladder, and, fortunately, forcing the hatch door closed shortly afterwards.

 Less than five minutes after the collision, Pacocha settled on the bottom at a depth of 140 ft with a 9-degree up angle.

 At 20:02, with Pacocha an hour overdue, the Peruvian Navy declared an emergency.
 Boats were dispatched to search along Pacochas route.
 The tug Jennifer II was sent to rendezvous with Kiowa Maru and investigate.
 Some twenty minutes later, Contralmirante Guillermo Tirado, commander of the Submarine Flotilla, arrived at the Callao Naval Base, assumed command, and dispatched the submarine BAP Dos de Mayo (SS-41) to search.

 At 20:30, the survivors trapped in Pacocha released their messenger buoy and attempted to call aft compartments on the sound-powered telephone.
 There was no response.

 By 21:00, the crew of Jennifer II had confirmed that Kiowa Maru had collided with something, and radioed their report to the base.
 While that report was in progress, the survivors in Pacocha fired a red distress flare.
 The Navy immediately issued a call for rescue and salvage divers to report for duty.
 Rescue of the survivors on the surface began at once, and within an hour and a half, twenty survivors and three bodies were drawn from the water.
 Three enlisted men had died of hypothermia during the four hours they had spent in the 14 °C water.